bluesnowman/kohana-orm-leap/README.md

 ## Getting Started

-To start using LEAP, follow these steps:
+To start using Leap, follow these steps:

 1. Just download the module (see below regarding as to which branch) from github.
 2. Unzip the download to the modules folder in Kohana.